Jim Edmonds

-James Patrick Edmonds (born June 27, 1970) is an American former professional baseball center fielder and broadcaster for FanDuel Sports Network Midwest.
-He played in Major League Baseball (MLB) for the California / Anaheim Angels, St. Louis Cardinals, San Diego Padres, Chicago Cubs, Milwaukee Brewers, and Cincinnati Reds from 1993 to 2010.
+James Patrick Edmonds (born June 27, 1970) is an American former professional baseball center fielder and sports commentator.
+He played 17 seasons in Major League Baseball (MLB) for the California / Anaheim Angels, St. Louis Cardinals, San Diego Padres, Chicago Cubs, Milwaukee Brewers, and Cincinnati Reds from 1993 to 2010.

 Edmonds was well known for his defensive abilities, earning eight Gold Glove Awards.
 He also was a prolific hitter, batting .284 with 393 home runs and an on-base plus slugging percentage (OPS) of .903.
 He is affectionately known by Cardinal fans as "Jimmy Baseball" or "Jimmy Ballgame".

 Early life

 Edmonds was born on June 27, 1970, in Fullerton, California.
 His parents divorced when he was a child and had joint custody.
 His father's home was within a few miles of Anaheim Stadium.
-He attended Diamond Bar High School in Diamond Bar, in eastern Los Angeles County.
+He attended Diamond Bar High School in Diamond Bar in eastern Los Angeles County.